 sign to remove.

-In case you want to add it again, you can use theand select browser or any app from Applications to add into Login Items.
+If you want to add it again, you can use theand select browser or any app from Applications to add to Login Items.

 Stop Browser to Open at Login

 If the above method sounds complicated, then there is one more method by which you can disable Chrome at startup via the floating dock.

 Here are the steps to stop the browser open at login:

 - Right-click on the browser icon within docker.